Minimal Fashion: Capsule Wardrobe Guide That Works

 Why it matters:

-• Emotional clarity: Fewer choices = less stress.
+• Emotional clarity: Fewer choices mean less stress.

-Stat to Know: According to a McKinsey report, the average person buys 60% more clothing now than 15 years ago—but keeps them for half as long.
+Quick stat: The average person buys 60% more clothes than 15 years ago—but keeps them for half as long.

-capsule wardrobe is a tightly curated collection of essential items—usually 25 to 50 pieces—that work well together and can be styled across seasons and occasions.
+capsule wardrobe is a compact, flexible collection of essential pieces—typically 25–50 items—that mix and match effortlessly across seasons and occasions.

 minimalist fashion guide